Juvenile Diversion Programs

 In some cases, as result of the assessment conducted by the case manager, a referral may be made for a further substance abuse and mental health evaluation.
 The youth and parent or guardian must agree to follow any recommendations that result from the additional evaluation.

 Teen Court affords an important learning experience for all participants on the workings of our legal system.
-Juveniles who undergo judgment by their peers will be assigned subsequent jury duty as part of their required sanctions.
+Juveniles who undergo judgment by their peers will have the opportunity to later be assigned to sit on a Teen Court jury as part of their required sanctions.

 Upon completion of the Civil Citation program the youth will be awarded a certificate of completion and the case is dropped with no further requirements.